dipeshpatel11/CMPUT-291-Database-Management/README.md

+# README
-# This is my CMPUT 291 Assignments.
+This are my CMPUT 291: Introduction to Files and Database Mangement Assignments.

+Skills Learned: SQLite, MongoDB